UVVM/UVVM/doc/source/vip_spi.rst

 ==================================================================================================================================
 This VVC has built in Scoreboard functionality where data can be routed by setting the TO_SB parameter in supported method calls, i.e. spi_master_receive_only().
 Note that the data is only stored in the scoreboard and not accessible with the fetch_result() method when the TO_SB parameter is applied.
-The SPI scoreboard is accessible from the testbench as a shared variable SPI_VVC_SB, located in the vvc_methods_pkg.vhd, e.g. ::
+The SPI scoreboard is accessible from the testbench as a shared variable ``SPI_VVC_SB``, located in the vvc_methods_pkg.vhd, e.g. ::

     SPI_VVC_SB.add_expected(C_SPI_VVC_IDX, pad_spi_sb(v_expected), "Adding expected");